Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 When visiting Kuala Lumpur, Malaysia, an evening visit to the Jalan Alor Night Market should be at the top of your list of things to do.

-Not only is it a great food experience, but the street resembles a lot of history in Kuala Lumpur; this market has been around since the early 1900s.
+Not only is it a great food experience, but the street also has a lot of history in Kuala Lumpur; this market has been around since the early 1900s.

-Overall, the street has a fun market atmosphere in the evening, and it’s the perfect spot to start an evening off with a few drinks, delicious foods, and a few desserts.
+Overall, the street has a fun market atmosphere in the evening, and it’s the perfect spot to start an evening off with a few drinks, delicious food, and a few desserts.

 RELATED: Should you tip in Malaysia?